Over the last four years, the Arrow programme has helped over 150 businesses to step into the future.

 This support includes:

-Throughout the project, Arrow has been a gateway for small to medium-sized businesses to access world-class facilities and university expertise.
+Throughout its first five years, Arrow has been a gateway for small to medium-sized businesses to access world-class facilities and university expertise.
 It breaks down barriers, offering bespoke support and advice, allowing companies to test-drive the relationship to ensure a good fit.

 Over 150 businesses have benefitted from the programme, whether through access to research, university experts, facilities or match funding to accelerate product development and launches, or access to wider networks, long-term collaborators and collaborative bids.

-An independent assessment has forecasted that – within the next three years – Arrow will have:
+An independent assessment has forecasted that – within the next three years – the first phase Arrow will have:

 Our vision is to make a difference both in the region and around the world.